Georgia's president accuses Russia of election meddling and urges the West to back protests

 The Central Election Commission said the Georgian Dream party received 54.8% of Saturday's votes with almost all ballots counted.
 The party — established by Bidzina Ivanishvili, a shadowy billionaire who made his fortune in Russia — has become increasingly authoritarian in the past year, adopting laws similar to those used by the Kremlin to crack down on freedom of speech and LGBTQ+ rights.

-Protest is the only way Georgians can “express that their votes have been stolen, that their future has been stolen,” she told AP in an interview.
+Protest is the only way Georgians can “express that their votes have been stolen, that their future has been stolen,” Zourabichvili told AP in an interview.

 She said she hopes the U.S. and EU back the demonstrations.